jlh040/Nutrition-Visualizer-Capstone-2/README.md

-# Nutrition Visualizer
+# Summer Body

 ## Goal:

-- The goal of this application is to allow users to view nutrition data for recipes and compare nutrition data between recipes.
+- The goal of this application is to allow users to view nutrition data for recipes and compare nutrition data between recipes in order to lose weight and feel better about themselves and get a great summer body.

 ## Demographics:

-- People aged 13+ who are interested in monitoring the nutrition value of the food that they cook.
+- People aged 18+ who are interested in monitoring the nutrition value of the food that they cook.

 ## Motivation: